maniksundar/ghla/README.md

 ## Interaction with the Server

-The app communicates with the server by making REST calls and consuming and producing JSON as the data format.
+The app can communicate with the server by making REST calls and consuming and producing JSON as the data format.
 Most of the interaction is inside the Network abstraction class.
-The server component is not part of this codebase and is implemented outside this.
+The server component is not part of this codebase.

 ## Built With